kentshenlim/CSS-common-feature/README.md

 12. <ins>Light and dark theme, 12_lightDark</ins>
 A button when clicked will toggle between light and dark theme.
 Also includes applying default theme using media query.

+13. <ins>Form required field, 13_requiredFIeld</ins>
+Accessibility for required field in form, marked with *.